Rex Swain's HTMLified |

 @EXPORT_OK | Names the methods a package can export upon explicit request. |

-@INC | directories to search for do FILENAME and require
+@INC | directories to search for do filename and require

 |